 Path: Admin Toolbar > Curriculum Mapping > Curriculum Inventory > Sequence Blocks > [Select Program] > [Select Year]

-In order to check the existing Sequence Blocks, a Rollover must have been completed.
-However, it is not advised to do a Rollover if the curriculum to be reported has changed radically since the last time it was reported.
+If your curriculum is generally the same this year as in the previous year, complete a Rollover to review your Sequence Blocks.
+However, it is not advised to do a Rollover if the curriculum has radically changed since the last time it was reported.

 Rollover for Sequence Blocks

-- Select a Year to copy to the present year
+- Select a Year (i.e. Academic Year) to copy that data to the present year's report.

 - Destination Year: You can fix this by clicking on the destination year.